 The opioid crisis has affected millions of Americans.
-Over 1 million people have some type of opioid addiction, and every years, tens of thousands of people die from opioid overdoses.
+Over 1 million people in the US have some type of opioid addiction, and every year, tens of thousands of people die from opioid overdoses.
 In Colorado, 55 percent of all drug poisoning deaths were due to opioids in 2017.

 Stigma is defined as a negative set of beliefs held by a society or group of people about a specific subset or group of people.
 People with substance use disorders are commonly stigmatized.
 This can result in difficulty seeking treatment due to fears of being judged.

 Recently, Colorado adopted its Lift the Label campaign to destigmatize people who have substance use disorders.
 The goal is to educate the public about opioid abuse and acknowledge that people with opioid use disorders are just like everyone else.

 Hopefully, this campaign will lift some of the stigma from opioid abuse, allowing people who need treatment to be more open to seeking it out.
 If you are seeking rehab centers in Colorado, give us a call today.

 The World Health Organization (WHO) says that stigma is a major cause of discrimination, and it is often a factor when human rights are violated.
 Stigmatized groups of people are often viewed as less than human, resulting in covert and overt acts of discrimination toward the group.

 Stigmatization is rarely based on factual material.
 Instead, it is based on generalizations and preconceived notions.
 Thus, its impact can be reversed.